ElianCordoba/softwareontheroad/src/content/nodejs-scalability-issues.md

   I worked for a couple of startups who started their software products just from a simple express.js template that we found on GitHub.

-  Back in 2015, I was hired by a startup that was looking into building the MVP for what I was to be it's first product, so with the team, we decided to use the ["Angular Full-Stack"](https://github.com/angular-fullstack/generator-angular-fullstack) template from Yeoman the scaffolding app (oh boy I'm old)
+  Back in 2015, I was hired by a startup that was looking into building the MVP for what was to be its first product, so with the team, we decided to use the ["Angular Full-Stack"](https://github.com/angular-fullstack/generator-angular-fullstack) template from Yeoman the scaffolding app (oh boy I'm old)

   With that, we managed to build MVP in a couple of months, and fortunately, the product had success